- Our Market: Overview

 The commercial real estate market in the U.S. is so vast that researchers have a difficult time quantifying it.

 Most physical assets are privately owned, though a significant slice of the market is publicly held.
-Individual and institutional investors can participate in the highly liquid public market for real estate ownership and operating companies, as well as the market for private real estate.
+Individual and institutional investors can participate in the highly liquid public market for real estate ownership and operating companies, as well as the market for private equity real estate and debt.

 All in, we estimate the market value of U.S. commercial real estate to be approximately $15.5 trillion.
 (Another source on the size of the U.S. commercial real estate market is Nareit.)